foundriesio/docs/source/tutorials/deploying-first-app/deploying-first-app.rst

 ================================

 In the tutorial :ref:`tutorial-creating-first-target`, you learned about **Targets**.
-This is core to understanding how FoundriesFactory® works.
+This is core to understanding how the FoundriesFactory™ Platform works.
 Now you will learn how devices *consume* Targets.
 You will also learn how to configure a device with the desired applications.